THE SEAL PROGRAM

 WHEN DO I FIND OUT IF MY APPLICATION WAS SUCCESSFUL?

-- Families who have applied for SEAL in 2021 will be contacted in Term 3 regarding their applications as soon as the results are available.
+Families who have applied for SEAL in 2021 will be contacted in late term 3 regarding their applications as soon as the results are available.
 These are marked externally.
 Please do not contact the school with queries about your application status until this time.
-Families will also be notified when the selection process has been concluded on Monday the 10thof August.
+Families will also be notified when the selection process has been concluded.

-For the information booklet, click this link: SEAL INFORMATION BOOKLET FOR 2021
+For the information booklet, click this link: SEAL-INFORMATION-BOOKLET-FOR-2021a